Cybersecurity’s 3-million-person workforce shortage is now a risk management problem.

 - when hiring, mentoring, or advancing the careers of actual human beings whose jobs include both technical and non-technical functions

-However, as an employer ourselves, we know there’s more to hiring the right people than using the right terminology and buzz words.
+However, we all know there’s more to hiring the right people than using the right terminology and buzz words.
 (Speaking of buzz words, “Jobs requesting cloud security skills, for example, remain open 96 days on average – longer than any other IT skill,” reports CyberSeek.)